- You might be surprised at how conveniently you can fit your studies into your week

-If you are worried about not having any formal qualifications, or if you've been out of the education system for a while, you can consider our foundation year courses (see below) OR you could study for an Access to Higher Education Diploma.
+If you are worried about not having any formal qualifications, or if you've been out of the education system for a while, you can consider our foundation year courses (see below) or you could study for an Access to Higher Education Diploma.
 Offered at colleges across the country, the Diploma allows you to choose from a variety of subjects depending on what you want to study at university.

-We consider 'non-standard' qualifications, or learning gained at work, in place of more conventional qualifications.
+For many courses we consider 'non-standard' qualifications, or learning gained at work, in place of more conventional qualifications.

 We also look at any learning you have already done.
 For example, HNC or Open University credits and some professional qualifications count towards entry, and we may take into account what you have gained from courses which were not formally assessed or certificated.